 APIs abstract the underlying program and encapsulate it in a way that enables the client application to easily consume its services.

-There are various ways of categorizing APIs—as we will see later—but chief among them is the method of access.
+There are many different ways of categorizing APIs, but chief among them is the method of access.

-Are accessible by anyone over the internet.
+Public APIs are accessible by anyone over the internet.
 These APIs are maintained by organizations that have developed, deployed, and now manage the API endpoints.
-The documentation for these APIs, which show their features and how to access them, is also available in the public domain.
-An example is Twitter's public APIs, allowing developers to create Twitter-based applications.
+The documentation for these APIs (which show their features and how to access them) is also available in the public domain.
+An example of public APIs are Twitter's public APIs, which allow developers to create Twitter-based applications.

-Are internal to an organization.
+Private APIs are internal to an organization.
 Only applications inside the organization's network boundary can access them.
-This is how many enterprises expose their legacy applications to newer applications.
+This is how many enterprises expose legacy applications to newer applications.

-Are a mixture of both public and private APIs.
+Partner APIs are a mixture of both public and private APIs.
 Here, an organization creates APIs that are accessible by its own applications as well as those of partner organizations.
-An example of this is the private API of a tax office which is also made available to banks and social welfare systems.
+An example of this is the private API of a tax office that is also made available to banks and social welfare systems.